artemyarulin/convey/README.md

 - `flatmap(channel transducer)` - Handy for processing channel of channels.
 Be informed that channel is flattened using `into`, so it wouldn't work if you have a channel that produces channels infinitly
 - `pipe(ch transducer)` - Standard `core.async` `pipe` function doesn't apply transducer, while `pipeline` requires creating channel first.
 Just a shortcut
 - `<<<(func &args)` - Convert callback functions to a channel and feel free to attach transducers using `pipe`
 - `<?(ch on-error on-success)` - Extended version of error handler from David Nolen.
-When only one parameter passed - throws if value is js/Error or Exception.
+When only one parameter passed - throws if value is js/Error.
 If second parameter is passed (could be just a value or a function) - it will be returned or called instead of throwing.
 If third parameter is passed - it will be returned or called in success scenario.
+Only CLJS supported currently (see [issue #1](https://github.com/artemyarulin/rp-transducers/issues/1))